He loves me. He loves me not.

 You’re even lucky if he doesn’t keep his phone on mute.

 But, if he sends an occasional text, answers your call, and responds to jokes with a “haha!” then that’s a start of a “loving” relationship.
+A big sign he is into you.

 5. Subtle Romantic Cues